Enikittenn/ReadyShock/Readme.md

 - All bullet impacts cause the same level of shock.
 Eventually I'd like to add more effects like a lighter shock for flashbangs.

-- This is my first Lua mod - I don't know what I'm doing!
-This code is provided as-is with no guarentees that it will function at all, or as specified.
-You are accepting all risk, including the risk of being zapped uncontrollably, by installing this mod.
+- ***This code is provided as-is with no guarentees that it will function at all, or as specified.
+You are accepting all risk, including the risk of being zapped uncontrollably, by installing this mod.***

 ## How to Use
 - Install [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) into your copy of Ready or Not.
 I recommend doing the full developer-build.